montif1975/addon_eeprom_i2c/README.md

 # addon_eeprom_i2c
-Schematic, PCB and construction files (gerber) for add-on with eeprom i2c interface
+Schematic, PCB and construction files (gerber) for add-on with eeprom Microchip 24LC256 using I2C interface.

 The project contains two folders:
 - eeprom_i2c is the add-on schematic and single PCB